ClubCloudTech/myvideoroom-wordpress-plugin/myvideoroom-plugin/readme.txt

-=== ClubCloud Video ===
+=== MyVideoRoom  ===
-Contributors: clubcloud
+Stable tag: 1.1.0
-Tags: video
+Requires PHP: 7.4
 Requires at least: 5.6
 Tested up to: 5.7
-Requires PHP: 7.4
+Contributors: clubcloud
-Stable tag: 1.0.1
+Tags: video, conferencing
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Integrates the ClubCloud Video Service into WordPress
+Integrates the MyVideoRoom Service into WordPress

 == Description ==

 Integrate Video with E-Commerce, Social Networking and Bookings ClubCloud brings to market a novel video conferencing plugin that allows for diverse integration with, otherwise quite separated, website functionality.
-The ClubCloud Video Plugin enables you to not just add video chat or meeting functionality to a website but to fully embed it into the wider functions of any platform.
+The My Video Room Plugin enables you to not just add video chat or meeting functionality to a website but to fully embed it into the wider functions of any platform.

 Features include:
 * 1-to-1 or multiway meetings